Go Back

 Note: Toggle between US customary and metric buttons above in the ingredients section for exact flour weight in grams.

-• While the mixer is on, slowly add the water, butter and honey.
+• While the mixer is on, slowly add the warm water, honey and butter last to the yeast mixture.
 Knead on slow speed for 5-7 minutes until the dry and wet ingredients are fully incorporated, smooth and combined.
 The dough will start pulling away from the sides of the bowl.
 The dough will feel tacky but not sticky.
 Oil your fingers to make handling the dough more manageable.

 Dough ball in mixing bowl.